 Jacob and Wilhelm Grimm were above all else scholars.
 They began their work at a time when

-Germany was divided into many tiny principalities and duchies, many overrun by the French under
+Germany was divided into many tiny principalities and duchies overrun by Napoleon.
+The French

 undertook a folk tale collection to preserve the endangered oral tradition of Germany as the single